Outdoors psychotherapy session

 While severe and complex mental health issues may require long-term therapeutic support to achieve lasting gains, many people will begin to experience noticeable improvements within 3 to 6 sessions, and most people will feel better within themselves and their lives within 10 to 20 sessions.
 Your Psychologist can discuss treatment options with you, including the number of recommended sessions during your first appointment.

-Is what we talk about confidential?
+Is what I talk about with my Psychologist confidential?

 All information that you disclose during your sessions with a Psychologist is confidential.
 There are two exceptions to this rule.
 The first exception is if you are at risk of harm to yourself or someone else.
 The second exception is in relation to court orders (i.e., subpoena).
 If either of these situations become relevant your Psychologist will discuss this with you.